 If you book any of these apartments, you’ll be entitled to 25% discount off our Day Hire at Whitchurch Marina (30 min drive away).

 Wrenbury apartment is all on one floor on the second story of the main building next to the marina.
 The apartment consists of a lounge / diner, fully equipped kitchen, and bathroom with shower.
 There are two bedrooms one with twin beds and one with a double.
 In the lounge there is a Freeview TV / DVD player and a music centre.

 Views from the apartment consist of the main marina and the stunning Llangollen canal.

-All rooms are heated gas central heating.
+The apartments have central heating.
 Parking is provided in the marina car park.

 There is no smoking inside the property.
 No pets allowed.

 Click on the title to expand the details.

 If you are looking for an exciting day out, Beeston Castle, just a 15 minute drive away from Wrenbury Mill, is well worth a visit.
 Incredible views over the Cheshire countryside reward those brave enough to take the steep walk up to the top of the castle, or the 40 acres of surrounding woodland offer a huge variety of different walks and trails around the park to suit everyone’s taste.
 The castle museum is also not to be missed, and if visiting with children, special event days that are held throughout the year are particularly impressive, with entertainment such as exciting battle demonstrations and archery competitions.
 More details >